 How does it affect our responsibility as engineers to society and peace in an age where the biggest investors in Cyber(security) are nation states?

 Sounds like doublethink to me!

 one doesn’t have to wear a tinfoil hat to understand that these solutions will swing both ways.
 And some are going to get hurt.
 To all those who think smart-cities will liberate humanity from repressive regimes, please think again.
-They’re likely to become high-priced targets in cyber warfare and APTs.
+They’re likely to become high-priced targets in cyber warfare.
 Anyone thought about dealing with that or is this left to the experts from NATO CCD COE or national intelligence communities?
 If we can’t protect these cities ourselves who will we contract their defence out to?
 3-letter agencies and their external private security firms would be happy to help in exchange for more intrusive ways to track every move.

 pretty good reading: